What’s New#

 Update new argovis dashboard links for floats and profiles. (#271) by G. Maze

 Index store can now export search results to standard Argo index file format.
-See all details in Store: Low-level Argo Index access. (#260) by G. Maze
+See all details in Argo Index store. (#260) by G. Maze

 from argopy import ArgoIndex as indexstore